Welcome to the Website of the Steven M. George Research Group.

-We study the atomic layer processing of thin films.
-Our focus is on atomic layer deposition (ALD), atomic layer etching (ALE) and molecular layer deposition (MLD).
+We concentrate on surface chemistry, thin-film growth & etching, and nanoscale engineering.
+Our group studies the atomic layer processing of thin films.
+We focus on atomic layer deposition (ALD), atomic layer etching (ALE), and molecular layer deposition (MLD).
 Projects range across a variety of disciplines.
 Some research is exploring the chemistry of thin film growth and etching.
 Other studies are examining the mechanical, electrical and optical properties of thin films.
 We also pursue many applications of ALD, ALE and MLD in areas such as semiconductor processing, Li ion batteries, supercapacitors, water desalination and solar energy conversion.

 We are particularly interested in developing the toolset needed for the atomic layer processing of semiconductor devices.
 Advanced semiconductor manufacturing is requiring atomic level precision in deposition, patterning and etching.
 For example, the fabrication of 3D FinFETs will require ALD to grow and ALE to remove material.
 Selectivity in both ALD and ALE is also desirable to avoid using masks.
 The challenges of processing at sub-10 nm are great.
 However, they present important opportunities for our research.